KenWuqianghao/Lichess-Readme/README.md

 2. Go to vercel, create a project using the forked github repo

-3. Provide environment variables including username and time_control
+3. Provide environment variables including username and time_control, time_control options are bullet, blitz and rapid.

 4. deploy and enjoy